 - Replace the cap on the tube.
 Make sure that you do not touch the dropper on any surface (including your eye or fingers).

 Getting the most from your treatment

-- When you first put the eye drops into your eye, they may cause blurred vision.
-This should quickly clear, but make sure you can see clearly before you drive or use machines or tools.
+- When you first put the eye drops into your eye, they could cause your vision to become blurred.
+This should quickly clear, but make sure that you can see clearly again before you drive or before using machines or tools.

 - If you are using any other eye drops or eye ointments, leave at least five minutes between applying each preparation.
 It is likely you will be advised to use ganciclovir last.

 - Take care to avoid spreading the infection from one eye to the other, and to other members of your family.
 Washing your hands regularly (particularly after touching your eyes), and not sharing towels or pillows will help to prevent the infection from spreading.

 - Try not to miss any doses.
 If you do forget to use the gel, put a drop in as soon as you remember and then try to fit in the correct number of remaining doses during the rest of the day.

 - Eye infections can cause your eyes to become more sensitive to sunlight than usual.
 Wearing sunglasses may help to prevent this.

 - The full length of your treatment will last for nearly three weeks, but if your symptoms do not start to improve within a few days of starting to use the drops, you should arrange to see your doctor for advice as soon as possible.